mirzask/cards/content/Valvular Disorders/Transcatheter Aortic Valve Implantation (TAVI).md

   - TAVR
   - TAVI
 ---

 # When TAVR over [[Surgical Aortic Valve Replacement (SAVR)|SAVR]]?

 - "porcelain" aorta
 	- ![[Transcatheter Aortic Valve Implantation (TAVI)-20240904175800048.webp|426]]
 	- risk of cross-clamping the calcific aorta
 - Factors that ↑ cardiac surgical risk, e.g. prior chest radiation, severe lung, liver, or renal disease

+# Management

+- Antiplatelet: [[Aspirin|aspirin]] 75 to 100 mg daily is reasonable in the absence of other indications for oral anticoagulants (Class 2a)

 # When palliation over TAVR?